Xyfir/Documentation/xyfir-annotations/tos.md

 ## Liabilities

-While we take care to ensure data integrity, Libyq Annotations is not responsible for lost or corrupted data.
+While we take care to ensure data integrity, Xyfir Annotations is not responsible for lost or corrupted data.
 Any important data provided to us should have a backup.

-Libyq Annotations is not responsible for the actions or content posted of other users who utilize our service.
+Xyfir Annotations is not responsible for the actions or content posted of other users who utilize our service.
 Please contact us if you believe another user is abusing our service.

 We make no guarantees about the results of free or paid services offered on our site.